Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors-with-iothub/README.md

 > [!NOTE]
 > [Fast Healthcare Interoperability Resources (FHIR®)](https://www.hl7.org/fhir/) is an open healthcare specification.

-This template deploys the MedTech service with the required resources and access permissions and includes an Azure IoT Hub.
+This template deploys the MedTech service with the required resources and access permissions and includes an Azure IoT Hub for device creation/management and device message sending/routing.
 Conforming and valid device and FHIR destination mappings are also included.

 * To learn about this Azure Resource Manager (ARM) template, the resources deployed, and the configured access permissions, see [Receive device messages through Azure IoT Hub](https://learn.microsoft.com/azure/healthcare-apis/iot/device-messages-through-iot-hub).